wilsonzlin/minify-js/README.md

 ## Goals

-- Fully written in Rust for maximum compatibility with Rust programs and FFI libraries.
+- Fully written in Rust for maximum compatibility with Rust programs and derivatives (FFI, WASM, embedded, etc.).
 - Maximises performance on a single CPU core for simple efficient scaling and easy compatible integration.
 - Minification of individual inputs/files only; no bundling or transforming.
 - Prefer minimal complexity and faster performance over maximum configurability and minimal extra compression.